heitara/frontend-articles/README.md

 - **Object constructor** -> The obj. constructor turns the input into an object but it's behavior depends on the input's type:
    - `null` or `undefined` -> It's going to create and return empty string.
-   - normal input -> It's going to return an obj. of a type that coresponds to the given value
+   - normal input -> It's going to return an obj. of a type that coresponds to the given value.
    - obj. -> If the value is object already, it will return the value.
    - [Object constructor hint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/Object)